harrycresswell/hugolia/hugo/archetypes/posts.md

 date: "{{ .Date }}"
 draft: true
 featuredimage: "replace with URL"
-tags: ["replace with tag", "replace with tag"]
+tags:
+- replace with tag
+- replace with tag
 ---